 STS Connecticut

-On Thursday, October 3rd, 2024, Small Town Summits will host a Summit at Hebron Church of Hope in Hebron, CT.
-Pastors and lay leaders from small places across Connecticut will explore the riches of the book of Hebrews in order to revel in the incomparable greatness of Jesus.
+On Thursday, April 23rd, 2026, Small Town Summits will host a Summit at Christ Proclamation Church in Windsor, CT.
+Pastors and lay leaders from small places across Connecticut will marvel together at the sin-defeating cross and the death-conquering resurrection of Christ in order to consider what it looks like for ministry to be rooted in Christ’s cross and resurrection.

 Schedule